Myanmar protests focus on junta's economic support - WTMJ

 Three-quarters of the country’s civil servants are on strike, all private banks are closed and the protests have weakened the economy significantly, said Tom Andrews, the independent U.N. human rights expert on Myanmar.

-Railway workers began their strike on Sunday, joining a civil disobedience movement initiated by medical workers that is the backbone of resistance to the Feb.
+Railway workers began their strike on Sunday, joining a civil disobedience movement against the Feb.
 1 coup that ousted the elected civilian government of Aung San Suu Kyi.
 Truck drivers have also staged work stoppages.

 The railway strike has received support from ordinary citizens who have placed themselves on railroad tracks to stop trains that the military has commandeered.